 Proposals must meet all of the following criteria:

-Does the project draw effectively on available institutional resources and expertise?
+- Does the project draw effectively on available/existing institutional resources and expertise?

-Is the budget solid and reflective of real needs?
+- Is the budget reasonable, efficient, and reflective of real needs?

-In addition, proposals should meet at least one of the following criteria:
+In addition, proposals for project funding should meet at least one of the following criteria:

-Priority will go to first time applicants; then previous awardees for a new project; then previous awardees for the same project.
+Priority will go to first-time applicants; followed by previous awardees for a new project; then previous awardees for the same project funded by this program or another SPS Fund.

 If you are seeking funding for a project previously funded by this grant, please note that the same project is only eligible for two years of funding through this grant (the two years do not need to be consecutive).
 Please include a description of the outcomes and/or products from the previous grant including: